Kenneth T. Jackson: Publications and contributions

 Jackson was the general editor of the Columbia History of Urban Life, twenty volumes of which had appeared by 2020.
 From 1990 to 1996, he held the position of editor-in-chief for the Dictionary of American Biography, followed by The Scribner Encyclopedia of American Lives from 1996 to 2005.
 Collaborating with Camilo J. Vergara, he co-authored Silent Cities: The Evolution of the American Cemetery (Princeton Architectural Press, 1989).
-Among his books are The Ku Klux Klan in the City (Oxford University Press, 1967), the revised edition of the Atlas of American History (Scribner’s, 1978), and Cities in American History (with Stanley K. Schultz: Alfred A. Knopf, 1972).
+Among his books are the revised edition of the Atlas of American History (Scribner’s, 1978), and Cities in American History (with Stanley K. Schultz: Alfred A. Knopf, 1972).
 Working alongside Leonard Dinnerstein, he produced seven editions of American Vistas from 1970 to 1998, and co-authored Empire City: New York Through the Centuries (Columbia, 2002) with David Dunbar.
 His publication Crabgrass Frontier: The Suburbanization of the United States (Oxford, 1985) earned recognition from the History Book Club and was featured in special sessions at prominent historical conventions.
 It received prestigious accolades including the Francis Parkman and Bancroft Prizes, and was listed among the New York Times notable books of the year.

 In collaboration with Vergara, Jackson organized two public exhibitions.
 The first, titled Transformed Houses, was a project of the Smithsonian Institution focusing on domestic architecture in working-class neighborhoods.
 The second, sponsored by the Municipal Art Society in Manhattan, addressed physical devastation in ghetto areas.

 Jackson served as the editor-in-chief of the Encyclopedia of New York City, initially released in 1995 by Yale University Press.
 The encyclopedia, initially published in a single, 1373-page volume, underwent seven reprints and garnered recognition for its excellence in reference.
 The second edition, published in 2010, included over five thousand individual entries on various topics including neighborhoods, ethnic groups, schools, religious denominations, and media outlets.
 It was praised by the New York Times as indispensable for anyone interested in the city.